einemint/it-events-bot/README.md

-# it-events-bot
+# it-event-bot
-Bot sends information about upcoming IT events
+Bot sends information about upcoming IT event